bright/new-www/content/blog/exposed-rsql-search-implementation.md

 }
 ```

-Your object table needs to extend from Exposed `Table`.
+Your object table needs to extend from the Exposed `Table`.
 The content of it is a group of defined columns

 Let's create our DAOs:

-`PersonDaoImpl.kt` (I skip DAO interface part - you can check it on the Github repo page)
+`PersonDaoImpl.kt` (I skip the DAO interface part - you can check it on the Github repo page)
 ```kotlin
 import brightinventions.pl.dto.CreatePersonDto
 import brightinventions.pl.dto.FoundPersonDto